Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * 1308 nodes were requested.
 * Dedicated nodes are ready to setup.
 * The cost of a dedicated processor server for the nodes required to run and output bitcoins is $5,400.
+* The output operation of bitcoins is completed and it is waiting for the access of the dedicated processor server to run the nodes.
+Please proceed immediately to pay for the dedicated server.
 #
 #
 2- Tether Wallets :